FlavScents AInsights Entry for Diphenyl Oxide (CAS: 101-84-8)

 5. Use in Fragrances

-In the fragrance industry, diphenyl oxide is a versatile ingredient used across various fragrance families, including floral, oriental, and woody compositions.
-It acts as a modifier and impact note, providing a floral and slightly phenolic character that enhances the complexity of the fragrance.
+In the fragrance industry, diphenyl oxide is a versatile ingredient used across various fragrance families, including floral, oriental, and chypre.
+It acts as a modifier and impact note, contributing to the top and middle notes of a fragrance composition.
+Typical concentration ranges in perfumes are from 0.5% to 5%, depending on the desired intensity and character.
+Its volatility allows it to blend well with other floral and green notes, enhancing the overall fragrance profile.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts